roomkey/front-end-code-challenge/README.md

 **We expect this challenge to involve 8 hours of work or thereabouts.**

 We realize that there is no way to complete a fully polished application in this time.
 This is intentional.
 Please treat this exercise in the same way you'd treat a hackathon, and get as far as you can in the time given, ensuring that you focus your efforts on the things that will get you furthest, quickest.

 These should be the things that best demonstrate your skills.
 If you are more UI-inclinated and comfortable in the view layer, then concentrate there.
 If you like coming up with funky algorithms then concentrate there and don't worry so much about a pretty UI.

+You are encouraged to include some notes about the aspects you didn't get time to complete and how you'd plan to develop and improve the application further given more time.

 ###What are we looking for?